jasonhand/devopschampion/_posts/2020-02-25-Measuring-Incident-ResponseTTR.md

 ---
-- title: "Time to Recover/Remediate/Restore (TTR)"
+- title: "Measuring Incident Response"
 - summary: "Your systems are down!
 Customers are calling.
 Every moment counts.
 What do you do?"
 - toc: true
 - branch: master